 Inclusion of Value Statements

-It is also important to consider including value statements within your B2B website.
+Another website design best practice is to include value statements within your B2B website design.
 Value statements help visitors understand how your B2B business can help them and maybe why they should choose you over another business that offers a similar solution.
-Below are a few examples of value statements you could include in your B2B website:
+Below are a few examples of value statements you could include in your B2B website design:

 - Competitive Advantages